- Media gateways for receiving call audio from Twilio

 Use Case Example

-This real-time transcription use case example consists of an English language call between an agent and customer with redaction enabled, ending with a hold.
-Note that redaction is enabled by default and does not need to be requested explicitly.
+Real-Time Transcription This real-time transcription use case example consists of an English language call between an agent and customer with redaction enabled, ending with a hold.
+Note that redaction is enabled by default and does not need to be requested explicitly.-

 Obtain a Twilio media streaming URL destination by authenticating with ASAPP.